twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

        /
       o feature-1a (aaaaaa)
      /
-o---o- master (ffffff)
+o---o master (ffffff)
 ```

 which ultimately winds up as:

 ```
-              feature-1a (aaaaaa)
-             /
-o---o---o---o---o master, feature-1b (bbbbbb)
+o---o---o---o master, feature-1b (bbbbbb)
 ```

 # Problem
-Typical workflows like `git rebase`, `git commit --amend`, and `git merge --squash` fall apart quite quickly whenever one of the lower PRs needs to change.

-But during code review, we receive a request for adding a comment for clarity.
-The new goal for our PRs
+Typical workflows like `git rebase`, `git commit --amend`, and `git merge --squash` fall apart quickly whenever one of the earlier PRs needs to change.
+For example, we receive a request to add a comment for clarity on `feature-1a`.
+The new goal is:

 ```
-        o feature-1b (b22222) -- SHA changes because the previous commit SHA changed /
+        o feature-1b (b22222)
+       /
       o feature-1a (a22222)
      /
-o---o- master (ffffff)
+o---o master (ffffff)
 ```

 // TODO: Maybe create example gist